Alfresco/alfresco-java-sdk/alfresco-apa-java-rest-api/alfresco-apa-java-rest-api-lib/generated/alfresco-activiti-dmn-simulation-rest-api/docs/ProjectsApi.md

 ProjectsApi apiInstance = new ProjectsApi();
-String name = "name_example"; // String | The name of the project that will replace the original name of the project String projectId = "projectId_example"; // String | The id of the project to copy try {
+String projectId = "projectId_example"; // String | The id of the project to copy String name = "name_example"; // String | The name of the project that will replace the original name of the project try {
-    EntryResponseContentProject result = apiInstance.copyProjectUsingPOST(name, projectId);
+    EntryResponseContentOfProject result = apiInstance.copyProjectUsingPOST(projectId, name);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling ProjectsApi#copyProjectUsingPOST");